Suomen huippumalli haussa season 7: Episode 1

 14 new models have their first challenge to self tape a video that shows their personality.
 After watching all the self tapes, Saara and Veronica meet the models and announced that they will compete in groups throughout the competition and each week, the group that performs better is safe and one model from the losing team is eliminated.
 And team captains for the first photoshoot, for winning the self tape challenge, are Rosa and Leevi and they are also get to pick the teams.
 The teams are:

 The next day, they have their first photoshoot shooting indoor as a group and later posing on top of the rooftop as individuals.
 At the judging room, beside Saara are judge Viivi Huuska and the guest judge, photographer Tuukka Koski.
 But before judging happen, the models have a runway challenge.
 Later, the judges review the 2 group shoots and call the team leaders to announce the winning team and team Rosa win, which mean all members from team Rosa are safe.
-After individual deliberaton from each teams, Saara instantly announced that Ayse is eliminated, and the judges decided that Eino & Eeva got best photo, and they'll be the team leader for next week.
+After individual deliberation from each teams, Saara instantly announced that Ayse is eliminated, and the judges decided that Eino & Eeva got best photo, and they'll be the team leader for next week.